stitchdata/docs/_saas-integrations/google-adwords/google-adwords-latest.md

       1. Next, you’ll be prompted to log into your Google account and to approve Stitch’s access to your Google AdWords data. **Note: We will only ever read your data.**
       2. Click **Authorize** to continue.
       3. After your credentials are validated, you’ll be prompted to select the {{ integration.display_name }} profile(s) you want to connect to Stitch.

+         If you don't see the profile(s) you want to connect, verify that you have completed the [setup requirements](#setup-requirements).
       4. When selecting profiles, keep the following in mind:

          - **You can select up to 400 profiles per Google AdWords integration**.
 If you need to replicate data from more than 400 profiles, you should create additional {{ integration.display_name }} integrations in your Stitch account.